forrestjgq/lsp/thread/pwpt/pthread3.md

     status = pthread_create (
         &backward, NULL, lock_backward, NULL);
     if (status != 0)
         err_abort (status, "Create backward");
     pthread_exit (NULL);
 }
 ```
 Whatever type of hierarchy you choose, document it, carefully, completely, and often.
 Document it in each function that uses any of the mutexes.
-Document it where the mutexes are denned.
+Document it where the mutexes are defined.
 Document it where they are declared in a project header file.
 Document it in the project design notes.
 Write it on your whiteboard.
 And then tie a string around your finger to be sure that you do not forget.

 You are free to unlock the mutexes in whatever order makes the most sense.
 Unlocking mutexes cannot result in deadlock.
-In the next section, I will talk about a sort of "overlapping hierarchy" of mutexes, called a "lock chain," where the normal mode of operation is to lock one mutex, lock the next, unlock the first, and so on.
-If you use a "try and back off algorithm, however, you should always try to release the mutexes in reverse order.
+In the next section, I will talk about a sort of "overlapping hierarchy" of mutexes, called a "lock chain", where the normal mode of operation is to lock one mutex, lock the next, unlock the first, and so on.
+If you use a "try and back off" algorithm, however, you should always try to release the mutexes in reverse order.
 That is, if you lock mutex 1, mutex 2, and then mutex 3, you should unlock mutex 3, then mutex 2, and finally mutex 1.
 If you unlock mutex 1 and mutex 2 while mutex 3 is still locked, another thread may have to lock both mutex 1 and mutex 2 before finding it cannot lock the entire hierarchy, at which point it will have to unlock mutex 2 and mutex 1, and then retry.
 Unlocking in reverse order reduces the chance that another thread will need to back off.

 #### 3.2.5.2 Lock chaining